Published: May, 2021

 This online CPE webinar will discuss that how you can leverage the DOJ guidance for maximum benefit.

-The online CPE webinar has following key topics:
+The online CPE webinar on Ethics has following key topics:

 MY-CPE LLC, 1600 Highway 6 south, suite 250, sugar land, TX, 77478

 MY-CPE LLC (Sponsor Id#: 143597) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.NASBARegistry.org.

 Robert Zafft’s introduction to business and business ethics came in Russia in the 1990s, when bankers were getting blown up on Main Street at rush hour.

 A Harvard Law graduate, Robert has worked as a McKinsey & Company consultant, global-law-firm partner, private-equity Principal, and public-policy expert for Tony Blair Associates and The Organization for Economic Cooperation and Development.
 He has advised governments, international organizations, and Fortune Global 500 companies across North America, Europe, and Asia.
 Robert currently teaches as Olin Business School, Washington University in St. Louis, and serves Of Counsel with Greensfelder, Hemker & Gale, P.C.
 Robert is a member of the California, Illinois, and Missouri bars.